yeshancqcq/deglaciation/README.md

-# deglaciation
+# Deglaciation

-# Step 1.
+## Step 1.
 Extract data from the LipD:
 Use:
 lipd.R to get temperature data;
 Get datafiles in the lipd2csv folder;